laytenter/Insider-London/_tours/street-art-tour-london.md

 layout: tour
 ---

 London is filled with street art and graffiti hotspots with artists from around the world leaving their mark.
 Whether you are a seasoned visitor, on your very first trip, or have called this city home for years, it can be sometimes difficult to spot the hidden treasures London has to offer.

-## Highlights of the London Street Art Tour include:
+## Highlights of the London Street Art Tour:

 - Discover one of the earliest (now protected) works by world-famous graffiti artist Banksy.